 The Grylls Collection of around 7000 volumes was bequeathed to Trinity College by alumnus Revd William Grylls in 1863.
-A typical nineteenth-century gentleman’s library, it came from his home, Polsloe Park, in Exeter and is estimated to comprise approximately 300 linear metres of shelving.
-While the collection could be accused of being more about quantity than quality, it contains a significant collection of incunabula (books printed before 1501), a Shakespeare First Folio and numerous other individual books of interest including some of Grylls’ correspondence and his own handwritten library catalogue.
-This blog highlights some of the books in the collection as well as providing a brief biography of Grylls.
+A typical nineteenth-century gentleman’s library, it came from his home, Polsloe Park, in Exeter and is estimated to require approximately 300 linear metres of shelving.
+The Collection contains incunabula (books printed before 1501), a Shakespeare First Folio and numerous other individual books of interest including some of Grylls’ correspondence and his own handwritten library catalogue.
+This blog highlights some of the books in the Collection as well as providing a brief biography of Grylls.
 Sadly there is no known portrait of this benefactor.

 William Grylls was born in Helston, Cornwall in 1787.
-He was the second son of Revd Richard Gerveys Grylls, curate and later vicar of Helston for over 40 years and his wife Charity Hill.
-The Grylls were a prominent and wealthy with branches of the family throughout Cornwall.
+He was the second son of Revd Richard Gerveys Grylls, curate and later vicar of Helston for over 40 years, and his wife Charity Hill.
+Branches of this wealthy family were prominent throughout Cornwall.
 William’s surviving siblings included two brothers (who also became clergymen) and a sister.

 The Grylls family of Helston had the right to present to the vicarage of St Neot in Cornwall and William’s younger brother Henry became vicar there in 1820.
-Soon after his father paid for the restoration of the celebrated church windows.
-The older Grylls took the opportunity to commission an armorial window celebrating the family’s antecedents.
-The Grylls’ coat of arms surmounted by a porcupine (also on the bookplate pictured above) can be seen at the top of the window.
+Soon after his father paid for the restoration of the renowned church windows.
+Grylls senior took the opportunity to commission an armorial window celebrating the family’s antecedents.
+The Grylls’ coat of arms surmounted by a porcupine (also on the bookplate pictured above) is at the top of the window.

-Little is known of William’s early life which was spent in Helston.
-He was educated for a brief time at Winchester College, but at the age of 16 he was sent to Germany for a year’s education.
+Grylls’s early life, of which little is known, was spent in Helston.
+He was educated for a brief time at Winchester College, but at the age of 16 he went to Germany for a year’s education.
 He came to Trinity College in 1806, obtaining a BA in 1808 and an MA in 1812.

-Grylls became a barrister and was called to the Bar in 1812 but four years later he left England to accompany a member of the Cornish gentry St John St Aubyn, 5th Baronet (1758-1839) on a tour of France, Switzerland and Italy.
-This was followed by a later trip to Rome and Naples.
-St Aubyn’s wide-ranging artistic interests must have had a momentous influence on the younger man and is reflected in the significant collection of European incunabula included in the Grylls Collection.
+Grylls became a barrister, called to the Bar in 1812 but four years later he left England to accompany a member of the Cornish gentry, St John St Aubyn, 5th Baronet (1758-1839), on a tour of France, Switzerland and Italy.
+A second trip to Rome and Naples followed.
+St Aubyn’s wide-ranging artistic interests must have had a momentous influence on the younger man and is reflected in the European incunabula included in the Grylls Collection.

-Returned from his travels, William studied for the priesthood and after ordination was appointed curate and later vicar of Crowan, a Cornish benefice in the gift of St Aubyn.
-Two of William’s sermons were published in the 1820s and 30s.
-Both had been delivered before clergy in the deanery of Penwith.
-The first – Conciliation without Compromise – was published in 1824.
-The second – The Sentiments of a Minister of the Establishment … – published in 1833 reflected his growing disquiet with the attitude of the Established protestant church towards the Wesleyans.
+Returned from his travels, Grylls studied for the priesthood and after ordination he became curate and later vicar of Crowan, a Cornish benefice in the gift of St Aubyn.
+Two of Grylls sermons were published in the 1820s and 30s.
+Both were preached before clergy in the deanery of Penwith.
+The first – Conciliation without Compromise (289.c.85.27) – was published in 1824.
+The second – The Sentiments of a Minister of the Establishment … (289.c.85.27) – published in 1833 reflected his growing disquiet with the attitude of the Established protestant church towards the Wesleyans.

-Grylls’ collection is known for containing a significant number of books by the highly sought-after Aldine Press.
+The Collection is known for containing many books by the highly sought-after Aldine Press.
 Grylls’ own manuscript catalogue of his collection lists his Aldine books as a separate entry confirming the value he accorded them.

 Aldus Manutius (c.1449-1515), founder of the Aldine Press, printed and disseminated rare books.
 He pioneered the printing of Greek texts, as well as small portable volumes known as enchiridia.
 These pocket-size editions are regarded as forerunners of the modern paperback.
 The Grylls Collection contains examples of enchiridia as well as the first volume to include the Aldine Press device of a dolphin wrapped around an anchor.